kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

    a disruption and delays the disruption so that the users can finish their work.
 6. The admin changes his/her mind and cancels the node drain of node Z and makes it schedulable again.
-7. The node drain controller sets the intent to `Withdrawn` in `.spec.intent` of its own EvictionRequest.
+7. The node drain controller sets `.spec.intent` to `Withdrawn` on its own EvictionRequest.
 8. The eviction request controller notices the change in `.spec.intent`, and sets `Canceled` condition to `True` in both EvictionRequest and Eviction as there is no requester present.
 It also updates `.status.targetResponders[0].state` to `Canceled`.